AIperture/aethergraph-docs/docs/key-concepts/context-services.md

-# Context Overview
+# Context Services Overview

-**Context** is the lightweight runtime handle that your **agents** and **tools** receive at execution time.
-It represents the current **run**, **graph**, and **node** scope, and provides access to the runtime’s built‑in **services** (like channels, memory, artifacts, etc.) through a clean, composable Python interface.
+**Context** is the lightweight runtime handle that every **agent** and **tool** receives during execution.
+It represents the active **run**, **graph**, and **node** scope and exposes AetherGraph’s built-in **runtime services**—channels, memory, artifacts, logs, and more—through a clean, Pythonic interface.

-> **In essence:** Context is what lets AetherGraph “come alive.”
-It connects your pure Python logic to external I/O, state, orchestration, and AI‑augmented services — without introducing a new DSL.
+> **In short:** Context is what makes an AetherGraph program “alive.”
+It bridges your pure Python logic with interactive I/O, persistence, orchestration, and AI-powered capabilities—without introducing a new DSL or framework-specific syntax.

 ---

-## Why Context Matters
+## 1. Why Context Matters

-AetherGraph’s design principle is *Python‑first orchestration*.
-The context system enables this by:
+AetherGraph’s guiding principle is **Python-first orchestration**.
+The context system makes that possible by providing a unified way to connect logic and infrastructure.

+**Core benefits:**

-* **Decoupling logic from infrastructure** – you can build tools and agents that call `context.<service>()` without caring about the backend implementation.
+* **Decoupled logic:** Agents and tools can call `context.<service>()` without worrying about back-end details or deployment environment.
-* **Maintaining provenance and state** – each call is aware of its `run_id`, `graph_id`, and `node_id`, so results and events are recorded with full traceability.
+* **Automatic provenance:** Each call carries its `run_id`, `graph_id`, and `node_id`, ensuring full traceability.
-* **Enabling orchestration without overhead** – context manages message passing, persistence, and coordination automatically.
+* **Zero-friction orchestration:** Handles message passing, persistence, and coordination transparently.
-* **Integrating optional intelligence** – attach LLMs, RAG corpora, or external MCP tool servers only when needed.
+* **Optional intelligence:** Attach LLMs, RAG corpora, or MCP servers only when needed—no dependencies until configured.

-Ultimately, `NodeContext` is what transforms plain async functions into **interactive, stateful agents** — giving you the ability to talk, remember, reason, and orchestrate in one consistent runtime.
+In practice, `NodeContext` turns plain async functions into **interactive, stateful agents** that can communicate, remember, reason, and orchestrate—all from Python.

 ---

-## Quick Start
+## 2. Quick Start

 ```python
 from aethergraph import graph_fn